 - Each client instance communicates with exactly one AAS server (1-to-1 mapping).
 For multiple servers, create multiple instances.

-- Version 1.0.0 includes implementations for all endpoints from BaSxy Java SDK 'aas-registry', 'submodel-registry' and 'aas-environment'.
+- From version 1.0.0 the client includes implementations for all endpoints from BaSxy Java SDK 'aas-registry', 'submodel-registry' and 'aas-environment'.

 Table of Contents: